surifirstpin/Acubi_documentation/Version.5/Visualization Types.md

 - **Polar Area** On selecting the checkbox polar area, it enables the polar view for each dimensions in pie chart.

--  **Donut** donut chart are equal to pie chart. they show relationships of parts to a whole. select **Check Box** to enables the donut view.
+-  **Donut** chart are equal to pie chart.
+They show relationships of parts to a whole.
+- Select*Check Box** to enables the donut view.

 ![
 ](https://raw.githubusercontent.com/sv18042016/fp1/3ba1953c960af32db0af345fbb40776d222ee54e/images/New_version5/UD_Visualization_Types&Settings_Image5.png)